abhi9bakshi/scorm-hands-on/readme.md

 ###Summing Up

-In this chapter, we studied the structure defined by SCORM for creating SCORM content.
+In this chapter, we gained a solid understanding of the structure defined by SCORM for creating SCORM content.
 We saw 6 scorm calls

 1. cmi.core.lesson_location
 2. cmi.core.lesson_status